 Do you need Wi-Fi for a robot vacuum cleaner?

-Typically, a robotic vacuum cleaner does not require Wi-fi to clean.
+Typically, these products does not require Wi-fi to clean.
 By simply clicking a button, it is expected to start cleaning.
-However, some robot vacuum cleaners have mobile applications that require users to connect to the Cloud to enable features in their smart home like cleaning scheduling, push Notifications, tweaking cleaning preferences, etc.
+However, some robot vacuum cleaners have mobile applications that require users to connect to the Cloud to enable features in their smart home like cleaning scheduling, push Notifications, tweaking cleaning preferences, etc. While there is a little human input needed, a lot of the work can be taken care of by the device.u003cbru003eMany can connect to smartphone apps, making them easier to use and taking even more work out of the process for the people using them.

 How often should you run a robot vacuum cleaner?